 Payments to help you in a crisis

-The type of payment or assistance you may be able to get will depend on your individual circumstances.
+The type of payment you may be able to get depends on your situation.

-If you already receive a income support payment, you may be able to receive an advance lump sum payment from your existing income support payment.
+If you already get an income support payment, you may be able to get an advance lump sum payment.

-Community Engagement Officers can help you access information, payments and services if you have complex needs and difficulty managing your income support requirements.
+Our Community Engagement Officers help you access payments and services if you find it hard to access them.

 Offers tips and tools to help you make the most of your money.
-MoneySmart also has information about charities and community organisations that can help you with:
+This includes charities and community organisations that can help with: